nestordemeure/deepcube/README.md

 They represent the cube in term of permutations and orientations of corners and middles pieces (instead of a flat representation as we do here) which makes computing the heuristics much more efficient.
 Furthermore, they use slightly different heuristics (decoupling the permutation and orientation of middles which sounds like a good idea to do all middles at once).
 However, they implement less solvers.

+[deepCubeA](https://github.com/forestagostinelli/DeepCubeA) is a machine learning project using deep learnign and reinforcement learning to design a neural network able to solve a Rubik's cube.
+However, while their network manages to solve 100% of Rubik's cube they tested, they do not aim for optimal solutions (they found that about 60% of the solution suggested by the network were optimal).